Understanding the Legends and Symbols in Technology Systems Drawings

 Learn More

 So again, very similar to what we've seen before.
 One of the nice things is that they're including the mounting height for the equipment.
-If you'd like, please spend some time, zoom in and become more familiar with this legends and symbols page.
+If you'd like, please spend some time, zoom in and become more familiar with this legend and symbols page.

 photo of Al Whitley